 The website of the Historical Jewish Press of the National Library of Israel and Tel Aviv University.
-By searching for keywords in the text, this database enabled the location of articles and parts of articles that were not found in the systematic review of periodicals.
-For example, it yielded the prominent 19th-century Hebrew weeklies (Ha-Magid, Ha-Melitz, Ha-Tzefirah) and the 20th-century daily press in Hebrew and Yiddish.
+By searching for keywords in the text, this database enabled the location of articles in additional periodicals that were not yet systematically reviewed, for example, the prominent 19th-century Hebrew weeklies (Ha-Magid, Ha-Melitz, Ha-Tzefirah) and the 20th-century daily press in Hebrew and Yiddish.

-The RAMBI (Index of Articles on Jewish Studies) Database: Through this current and updated database of research literature, we were able to locate articles and parts of articles about relevant personalities.
+The RAMBI (Index of Articles on Jewish Studies) Database

 Scholarly Literature: Thousands of books, articles, collections of articles, chapters, and sub-chapters from various types of sources including historical monographs, Torah books, works in the fields of Jewish culture and literature, anthologies, memorial books for communities and jubilee and memorial books for individuals.
-This literature was located by searches (in online catalogues and on the shelves) in Israeli university libraries and the National Library of Israel.